Skip to content

 -i, --input <INPUT>

-Input directory containing JSON files to transform.
+Input directory containing files to transform.

 -C, --directory <DIRECTORY>